NordicPlayground/nrf51-watchdog-resetreas-example/watchdog-simple-example/README.md

 - nRF51822 Development Kit version 2.1.0 or later

 The project may need modifications to work with other versions or other boards.

-To compile it, clone the repository in the \nrf51822\Board\nrf6310\ folder.

 About this project
 ------------------